-This approach uses the estimate of C assimilation obtained from application of the An-gsto and O3 damage function model to modify the biomass data of the existing DRRs so that conditions of higher N will produce higher biomass but will also induce higher O_3 uptake.
-Ultimately this is likely to lead to a faster reduction Vcmax and hence photosynthesis and consequently an eventual decline in stomatal O_3 flux.
+This approach uses the estimate of C assimilation obtained from application of the An-gsto and $O_3$ damage function model to modify the biomass data of the existing DRRs so that conditions of higher N will produce higher biomass but will also induce higher $O_3$ uptake.
+Ultimately this is likely to lead to a faster reduction in Vcmax and hence An and consequently an eventual decline in stomatal $O_3$ flux.